Spectral distribution of large-size Brownian motions on the complex linear group: Description of revisited

 Since

 and vansihes for $k=0$ then

-This is nothing else but one of the numerous integral representations of Laguerre polynomials (\cite{Szego}) and already appeared in \cite{Xu} when $t > 0$.
+This is nothing else but one of the numerous integral representations of Laguerre polynomials (\cite{Szego}) and it was already used in \cite{Gro-Mat} in order to estimate the growth of $m_n(t), t > 0$, for large $n$.
 Now, we already know that $\nu_t$ is compactly supported in the positive half-line.
-Hence, it suffices to prove that for each $t < 0$ there exists a unique Jordan curve around the origin $\gamma_t$ such that
+Hence, it is natural to seek for any fixed $t < 0$ a Jordan curve around the origin $\gamma_t$ such that

-for any $z \in \gamma_t$.
-The proof of this claim is a technical exercise from real analysis that we solve below.